sueszli/blog/is a phd right for me?.md

 # is a phd right for me?

-it’s important to be deliberate and data driven when thinking about your career choices.

-ask yourself, "is pursuing a ph.d. the right choice for me?".
+in this post, i'll explore whether a ph.d. in computer science is worth it from a financial perspective based on data from the computing research association's "taulbee survey" [^5] and other sources.

 <br><br>

-## (not so related) introduction
+## introduction

+to understand whether a ph.d. can contribute to your success, you need to define what success means to you.

-the following thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection before we start digging into the numbers.
+the following thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection:

 1. **recognize that there are multiple definitions of success and multiple ways to succeed.**